About the Division on Aging

 We envision a community that empowers and supports individuals to live and age with dignity and choice.

-The Sedgwick County Department on Aging provides services for seniors and individuals with disabilities in Sedgwick County to assist them in maintaining their independence and reduce institutionalization.
+The Sedgwick County Division on Aging provides services for seniors and individuals with disabilities in Sedgwick County to assist them in maintaining their independence and reduce institutionalization.

 The Sedgwick County Advisory Council on Aging works to identify and respond to the needs of the community-dwelling, older citizens and persons with physical disabilities of Sedgwick County and to contribute to the maintaining or improving of their life satisfaction.